tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 </HighlightBox>

-For the purpose of this discussion, focus on the main difference between the different types: the number of **points of failure**.
+For the purpose of this discussion, a useful focus is on the main difference between the different types: the number of **points of failure**.

-A **point of failure** can be understood as _a single node or part of a network whose failure leads to the shutdown or dysfunction of the entire network and/or the system no longer being able to perform its intended operations_.
-Centralized networks only have **one** point of failure.
-Erasing a point of failure leads to less centralization and towards a distributed network.
+A **point of failure** can be understood as _a single node or part of a network whose failure leads to the shutdown or dysfunction of the entire network, or the system no longer being able to perform its intended operations_.
+Centralized networks have a single point of failure, whereas the more decentralized or distributed a network is, the more simultaneous failures are required to compromise the system overall.
+Erasing a point of failure leads to less centralization and towards a distributed network.<!--ANDREW: please check the second sentence here to assess whether it is acceptable; I considered the original phrasing to sound too much like "having only one point of failure" is a good thing!-->

-Although the advantages and disadvantages of each type continue to be debated, to conclude: network design has implications on functionality and more general issues, for example, privacy and transparency.
-It is important to keep in mind, that a network does not have to be centralized, decentralized, or distributed - it can be a mix of different components of each type.
+Although the advantages and disadvantages of each type continue to be debated, to conclude: network design has implications on functionality and more general issues, for example privacy and transparency.
+It is important to keep in mind that a network does not have to be solely centralized, decentralized, or distributed - it can be a mix of different components of each type.
 The network design should always match the envisioned functionality of the network.

 <ExpansionPanel title="Peer-to-peer (P2P) networking - a distributed network">

 A **peer-to-peer (P2P) network** has a **distributed architecture**, meaning that work is distributed among members of the network.
-P2P networks are usually composed of computer systems as peers and connect via the internet.
+P2P networks are usually composed of computer systems as peers which connect via the internet.
 Each participant, called a node, connects to a limited number of other nodes, which are commonly referred to as its **peers**.
 Peers make resources like computing power and network bandwidth available to all peers in the network.

 All participants are equal in that they can all request information and answer requests.
-Understood as equality is that all participants are **equally privileged and equipotent**.
+Understand "equality" here to mean that all participants are **equally privileged and equipotent**.
 For this reason, P2P networking has been seen as a means for an egalitarian social network.

 P2P networks are highly different from client-server networks, in which the data supplier and consumer roles are ascribed to different entities and all communication happens through a central server.
 In a traditional client-server architecture, participants are either a client, which requests information, or a server, which answers those requests - remember the API request, that is a classic client-server example.
 Centralized security databases that restrict control to server assets help improve security.
-Client-server networks are suitable for large networks but can become expensive when handling large amounts of data, transfers, and clients.
+Client-server networks are suitable for large networks, but can become expensive when handling large amounts of data, transfers, and clients.

 ![Client-server model](/onboarding/1-introduction-blockchain/images/client-server.png)

 In P2P networking there is no central server, storage, or authentication of users.
-Peers can be understood as file servers and clients at the same time.
+Peers can be understood as file servers _and_ clients at the same time.
 If a node cannot answer a request, it will forward it to some or all of its known peers.

 ![P2P network](/onboarding/1-introduction-blockchain/images/P2P-network.png)